 Overview

 VoiceBot is the standard agent for building real-time, speech-based conversational experiences in MeshAgent.
-It builds on SingleRoomAgent and adds streaming audio input/output, LiveKit session management, speech recognition, and natural voice responses.
+It builds on the Python SingleRoomAgent base class from meshagent-agents and adds streaming audio input/output, LiveKit session management, speech recognition, and natural voice responses.

 A VoiceBot joins a MeshAgent room, listens for voice_call messages, connects to a LiveKit breakout room where it can speak and listen to participants in real-time.
 It combines speech-to-text (STT), text-to-speech (TTS), voice activity detection (VAD), LLM reasoning, and tool calling automatically.